external-secrets/external-secrets/docs/guides-ownership-deletion-policy.md

 Delete deletes the secret if all provider secrets are deleted.
 If a secret gets deleted on the provider side and is not accessible anymore this is not considered an error and the ExternalSecret does not go into SecretSyncedError status.
+This is also true for new ExternalSecrets mapping to non-existing secrets in the provider.

 ### Merge
 Merge removes keys in the secret, but not the secret itself.